The special Aronszajn tree property at $\aleph_2$ and $GCH$: introduction

 Side conditions are often employed in forcing constructions with the purpose of guaranteeing that certain cardinals are preserved.
 In the present construction, on the other hand, they are used to ensure that the relevant level of $\GCH$\footnote{$2^{\aleph_1}=\aleph_2$.} is preserved.
 This use of side conditions is taken from \cite{aspero-mota2}, where they are crucially used in the proof of $\CH$-preservation.
 It is worth observing that, while in the construction from \cite{aspero-mota2} a certain amount of structure is needed among the models occurring in the side condition,\footnote{Using the terminology of \cite{aspero-mota1}, they need to come from a symmetric system.} no structure whatsoever (for the underlying set of models) is needed in the present construction.
 We should point out that even if it preserves $2^{\aleph_1}=\aleph_2$, our construction does add new subsets of $\omega_1$ after collapsing $\k$ to become $\o_2$, although only $\aleph_2$-many of them (cf.\ the construction in \cite{aspero-mota2}, where $\CH$ is preserved but $\al_1$-many new reals are added).

 The paper is organized as follows.
+In Section \ref{Models with markers and edges} we define the notions of model with marker and edge, which we will be using throughout the paper, and prove some of their basic properties.
 In Section \ref{definition of forcing notion} we define our forcing construction and prove some if its basic properties.
 In Section \ref{preservation properties} we show that the forcing has the $\kappa$-chain condition.
 This is the most elaborate proof in the paper.\footnote{Cf.\ the proof in \cite{laver-shelah}, where the hardest part is to prove that the forcing is $\k$-c.c., or the proof in \cite{aspero-mota2}, where the hardest part is to prove that the forcing is proper.} Finally, in Section \ref{Completing the proof of Main theorem} we complete the proof of Theorem \ref{main theorem}.
 The main argument in this section is to show that our forcing preserves $2^{\al_1}=\al_2$.